Director – Takashi Yamazaki – 2023 – Japan – Cert. 12a – 124m

 Yet, while that’s what everyone comes to see – and with which they won’t be the slightest bit disappointed – what really engages you is the struggle of the main, former pilot with his personal and collective guilt.
 This leads to a terrific end reel in which, as Godzilla advances on Tokyo’s Ginza district, he must be lured into the sea and sunk by battleships (firing freons to cause him to sink!).
 The luring is to be carried out by Shikishima in an apparent suicide mission, resulting in an amazing aerial sequence with state of the art visual effects evoking the aircraft vs monster battle at the end of King Kong (Merian C. Cooper, Ernest B. Schoedsack, 1933).
 However, the screenplay is a lot smarter than that suggests, and hints at a viable alternative to questionable Kamikaze sacrifice.

 With director Yamazaki (Lupin III: The First, 2019; Parasyte, Parts 1 & 2, 2014-15; Stand By Me Doraemon, 2014), responsible not only for the script but also for the terrific and utterly convincing visual effects, and possessing genuine vision, the result is at once every bit as spectacular as you would wish a Godzilla movie to be and, perhaps more importantly, deeply affecting on a human and emotional level.
 Altogether, remarkable.
-Unlike the equally impressive Shin Godzilla, all but thrown away by its UK distributor, Godzilla Minus One is getting a proper UK theatrical cinema release in over 400 cinema, IMAX, 4DX, Screen X and Dolby Cinema screens in 2023.
+Unlike the equally impressive Shin Godzilla, all but thrown away by its UK distributor, Godzilla Minus One got a proper UK theatrical cinema release in over 400 cinema, IMAX, 4DX, Screen X and Dolby Cinema screens in 2023.
 And now it’s back!
-This is something of a cause for celebration: go and see it on the biggest screen you possibly can.
+This is something of a cause for celebration.

 The cast also includes Sakura Ando (Shoplifters, Hirokazu Kore-eda, 2018; Love Exposure, Sion Sono, 2008), Yuki Yamada (Shoplifters), Hidetaki Yoshioka (Fukushima 50, Setsuro Wakamatsu, 2020), Kuranosuke Sasaki (One Night, Kazuro Shiraishi, 2019), Munetaka Aoki (True Mothers, Naomi Kawase, 2020, Samurai Marathon, Bernard Rose, 2019; It Comes, Tetsuya Nakashima, 2018; Silence, Martin Scorsese, 2016).

-Godzilla Minus One is back out and Godzilla Minus One / Minus Color out in UK cinemas from Friday, November 1st 2024, following its historic wide, subtitled release in cinemas in the UK on Friday, December 15th, 2023.
+Godzilla Minus One is out on 4K, Blu-ray & DVD from Monday, December 2nd following the reissue of both itself and Godzilla Minus One / Minus Color in UK cinemas from Friday, November 1st 2024, in turn following its historic wide, subtitled release in cinemas in the UK on Friday, December 15th, 2023.

 Trailer: